Biden, New Running Mate Harris Kick Off White House Campaign - UrduPoint

 Harris, who is two decades younger than Biden and Trump, could appeal to younger voters and women, particularly those in the suburbs who have been fleeing the Republican president, according to polling.

-Trump sought to stake out his ground early Wednesday, insisting that "the 'suburban housewife' will be voting for me."
-The next 11 weeks will see Harris pushing back against Trump, something she eagerly did on the Democratic debate stage when she branded him a "predator" of vulnerable Americans.
+Trump sought to defend that ground Wednesday, insisting that "the 'suburban housewife' will be voting for me."
+The next 11 weeks will likely see Harris attacking Trump, something she eagerly did on the Democratic debate stage when she branded him a "predator" of vulnerable Americans.

-She has already attacked him over what she and Biden call Trump's failure to address the coronavirus crisis.
+She has already savaged him over what she and Biden say is a failure to address the coronavirus crisis.

-"In the middle of a pandemic, the president is trying to rip away health care.
-While small businesses close, he's giving breaks to his wealthy donors," Harris said in a video Wednesday.
+"In the middle of a pandemic, the president is trying to rip away health care," Harris charged in a video Wednesday.

-"And when the people cried out for support, he teargassed them," she said, referring to June operations against demonstrators.

-For Harris, being elevated onto a presidential ticket is the political moment of a lifetime.
-And if they win, the telegenic but tough politician would almost certainly become the 2024 or 2028 Democratic presidential frontrunner.
+For Harris, being elevated onto a presidential ticket is political gold.
+In she and Biden win, the telegenic but tough Harris would almost certainly become the 2024 or 2028 Democratic presidential frontrunner.

-Biden would be the oldest person to take the office, and there is broad speculation that should Biden win, he would serve one four-year term and prepare his deputy to succeed him.
+Biden would be the oldest person to take the office, and there is broad speculation that he would serve one term and prepare his deputy to succeed him.

-Biden has remained moderate in his political views for decades, while Harris is more progressive on issues like health care and climate policy.

-Congresswoman Lisa Blunt Rochester argued that Biden and Harris are both pragmatic and progressive.